-The gendered employment effects of mobile internet access in developing countries
+The gendered employment effects of mobile internet access in low- and middle-income countries

 What are the impacts of mobile internet connectivity on economic development in lowand middle-income countries (LMICs)?
-How might access to mobile internet affect employment outcomes for women in LMICs - who have long lagged behind men on almost every indicator of empowerment and wellbeing?
-Pinelopi Goldberg and Gaurav Chiplunkar find intriguing patterns on how mobile internet is changing the future of work, particularly for women.
+How might access to mobile internet affect employment outcomes for women in LMICs - who have lower levels on almost all indicators of empowerment and wellbeing compared to men?
+Pinelopi Goldberg and Gaurav Chiplunkar find important patterns related to how mobile internet is changing the future of work, particularly for women.

 Economists have demonstrated the potential of fixed broadband internet to 'jump-start' development.
-In recent years, researchers have also assessed the impact of mobile internet - on political mobilisation as well as economic outcomes in specific countries.
+In recent years, researchers have also assessed the impact of mobile internet - on political mobilization as well as economic outcomes in specific countries.
 Few studies, however, have analyzed the effects on employment and gender across countries and over time.

-In a new paper, Goldberg and Chiplunkar (2022) analyze data from 14 LMIC countries across Asia, Africa, and South America from 2000 to 2015 to evaluate the effects of mobile connectivity on two dimensions: structural transformation (i.e., reallocation of labour from agriculture to manufacturing and services) and employment outcomes.
+In a working paper, Goldberg and Chiplunkar (2022) analyze data from 14 LMIC countries across Asia, Africa, and South America from 2000 to 2015 to evaluate the effects of mobile connectivity on two dimensions: structural transformation (i.e., reallocation of labor from agriculture to manufacturing and services) and employment outcomes.
 They use detailed 2G and 3G network coverage maps, along with nationally representative surveys and census data across these countries.